pysat/pysat/docs/tutorial/tutorial_basics.rst

    import datetime as dt

-   # define date range to download data
+   # Define date range to download data
    start = dt.datetime(2001, 1, 1)
    stop = dt.datetime(2001, 1, 2)

-   # download data, assuming username and password were not set
+   # Download data, assuming username and password were not set
    dmsp.download(start, stop, user=username, password=password)

 The specific location the data is downloaded to depends upon user settings.